CI/CD pipelines

 • The variables list sometimes did not populate correctly due to a bug, which was resolved in GitLab 15.9.

 You can define an array of CI/CD variable values the user can select from when running a pipeline manually.
-These values are in a dropdown list in the Run pipeline page.
+These values are in a dropdown list in the New pipeline page.
 Add the list of value options to options and set the default value with value.
 The string in value must also be included in the options list.

 For example: